vincenzopalazzo/Competitive-Programming-and-Contests-VP-Solution/README.md

 - src
     - test
-      - Main.cpp: Tests units where is possible test the solution in local with the test result on console.
+      - *Main.cpp*: Tests units where is possible test the solution in local with the test result on console.
-      - A couple o file to implement the test tools, implemented inside the repository [cpstl]()
+      - **.hpp*: A couple of file to implement the test tools, implemented inside the repository [cpstl]()
     - core
-      - SolutionName.hpp: file that contains the solution of the problem
+      - *SolutionName.hpp*: file that contains the solution of the problem
       - One or more data structure file implemented inside the repository [cpstl]()
-    - MainSite.cpp: The file that contains the solution for the online judge
+    - *MainSite.cpp*: The file that contains the solution for the online judge
+    - *CMakeFile*

-The solution are provided with different solution (where is present or covered from the developer) with a complete benchmark developer with [Google benchmark](https://github.com/google/benchmark) on a common machine with the following characteristic.
+The solution are provided with different implementation (where is present or covered from the developer) with a complete benchmark developer with [Google benchmark](https://github.com/google/benchmark) on a common machine with the following characteristic.

 TODO